Evolutionary Retrofitting: Full results for the AfterLearnER / MiDaS experiment

 \section{Full results for the AfterLearnER / MiDaS experiment}

-\FloatBarrier We observe here (i) good performance even with a low budget (total budget $<300$ is enough for positive results) (ii) good transfer, in particular when training on Th3.
+We observe here (i) good performance even with a low budget (total budget $<300$ is enough for positive results) (ii) good transfer, in particular when training on Th3.
+Note that AfterLearnER succeeds in 25 cases out of 27 independent runs, which happens with p-value $2.8e-6$ under the null hypothesis that the success rate is at most $0.5$.

 For each budget, there are three loss functions Th1, Th2 and Th3 which can be used in training or in test, hence 9 curves.
 For 3 of them, train and test use the same loss function: the 6 others are about transfer.
 The non-transfer cases are also presented in the main text.
-Fig. \ref{b1} consider a budget $b=1$.
+Fig. \ref{b1} considers a budget $b=1$.
 Fig. \ref{b50} considers a budget $b=50$.
 Fig. \ref{b150} considers a budget 150.
 In each figure, the x-axis is the number of runs $k$.
+We observe an excellent transfer with $b$ small, which suggests that the good mathematical properties in terms of overfitting (Eq. \ref{eqov}) also indicate a robust transfer.

 \FloatBarrier